zonemaster/zonemaster-gui/docs/Installation.md

 Point your browser at `http://localhost/` (or the address of the server where you installed Zonemaster Web GUI).

-Verify that the Zonemaster Web GUI is shown with the " Version used " in its page footer.
+Verify that the Zonemaster Web GUI is shown with the text "Program versions" in its page footer.
-And when the mouse over this text, it display all version of the zonemaster stack (Backend, Engine and GUI).
+Verify that when you mouse over this text the versions of the following Zonemaster components are shown: Backend, Engine and GUI.